Marblez/Corona_Gap_Trader/README.md

 <h3>Alpha V1 Evaluation </h3>
 ![png](V1/stats.png)
-The results of the V1 were surprisingly good for February 2020 - March 2020, boasting a monthly return approaching 5.5% (101% APR) and a 7.2 sharpe ratio (wtf).
+<p> The results of the V1 were surprisingly good for February 2020 - March 2020, boasting a monthly return approaching 5.5% (101% APR) and a 7.2 sharpe ratio (wtf).</p>
 ![Month Test]
 (https://github.com/Marblez/Corona_Gap_Trader/blob/master/V1/monthtest.png)
 However, I attributed these results to the fact that the model was highly overfitted to the Corona trading period.
 If we conduct the backtest over the course of a year we will see that the algorithm performs really poorly until the mid-February Corona-incited regime shift.